shoesareme/shoesareme.github.io/mathlogic/blog/blog7.md

 ### Fictional Googology

 Perhaps one of the most interesting things I've ever encountered.
 There a lot of different interpretations, however.
+I will detail some of the notable ones.

+### The Absolute Totality

+This is interesting.
+I'm not sure if it can be considered "fictional googology" as the author may believe it to be real?
+Anyways, the quality of this paper is like none other on this list.
+It has great diagrams, interesting proofs, and clear definitions.
+Let's jump right in.
+Honestly?
+It deserves its own blog.

 ## Computer Generated